-Asthma, like many chronic diseases, can adversely affect your sex life.
+Asthma, like many chronic diseases, can impact your sex life.
 But, there are ways to cope with asthma and lessen its effects.

 For many asthma sufferers, exercise and physical activity can jump start an episode of breathing difficulty.
-The physical requirements of sex might also provoke an episode.
-For some, emotional excitement is enough to bring on or exacerbate the condition.
+The physical requirements of sex might also trigger an episode.
+For some, emotional excitement is enough to bring on symptoms.

 Chronic respiratory difficulties, brought about by poorly controlled asthma, can contribute to impaired sexual performance and quality of life.
 Better asthma control should improve all activity tolerance including sexual functioning.

 Working with a doctor, patients can discover which triggers set off an attack and how to avoid these triggers.
-Additional or different medicines may be needed to reduce the chance of an attack and quickly stop one if it occurs.
+Preventive treatment, or additional or different medications may be needed to reduce the chance of an attack and quickly stop one if it occurs.

-Patients can also learn to measure how well they are breathing through routine use of a peak flow meter, which can indicate an impending episode before the patient becomes aware of physical warning signs.
+Patients can also learn to measure how well they are breathing through routine use of a peak flow meter.
+The meter can indicate that an episode is near before the patient becomes aware of physical warning signs to plan preventive treatment.

 If you have asthma symptoms during sex, make an appointment to talk to your doctor to learn more about what you could be doing to address it.